IPhone 16: Camera

-iPhone 16 features a more refined dual-lens array on the back, with a 48 MP Fusion wide-angle lens and 24 MP ultrawide lens.
+iPhone 16 features a more refined dual-lens array on the back, with a 48 MP Fusion wide-angle lens and 12 MP ultrawide lens.
 The cameras are now aligned vertically for the first time since the iPhone 12, instead of diagonally like on the iPhone 15, enabling spatial video capture.

 There is also improved Photographic Styles feature for real-time lighting and color adjustments, allowing specific tones and colors to be manipulated.

 Action button

-The iPhone 16 and iPhone 16 Plus come with the Action button, which was first featured on the iPhone 15 line-up.
+The iPhone 16 and iPhone 16 Plus come with the Action button, which was first featured on the iPhone 15 Pro lineup.
 By default, the Action button toggles silent mode.
-However, users can change the button's feature to do different things other than silent mode, like open the Camera app or toggle a focus mode.
+However, users can change the button's feature to do different functions other than silent mode, like open the camera app or toggle a focus mode.

 Camera Control button

 All iPhone 16 models now come with a new button called Camera Control.
 This button is on the right side of the device and allows the user to open the camera app, switch between different camera controls and features, and take photos and videos.
 The button can distinguish between light and hard presses.
 By pressing the button once, it opens the camera app.
 By lightly pressing it twice, it opens a small menu with different camera controls, such as zoom or tone.
 Pressing the button hard once takes a photo, while holding for a few seconds starts a video.
-The button can also be customized to open other apps that use the iPhone’s cameras, such as Magnifier, Code Scanner, or third party camera apps.
+The button can also be customized to open other apps that use the iPhone's cameras, such as Magnifier, Code Scanner, or third party camera apps.